Quickmoves11/Stroke-Patient-Healthcare-Using-Machine-Learning-/README.md

    - Utilizing the `describe()` function to summarize numerical features of the dataset, providing insights into central tendency, dispersion, and shape of the dataset’s distribution.

+# **(2) Analyzing Unique Values and Null Values**
+***

+In this section, we will analyze the unique values, null values, and their percentages within the healthcare stroke dataset:

+1. **Finding Unique Values:**
+   - Identifying unique values in each column to understand the variability and quality of categorical data, which can help spot potential data entry issues.

+2. **Finding Null Values:**
+   - Counting the number of null values in each column to assess the completeness of the dataset.
+This step is crucial for understanding which features may require imputation or further cleaning.

+3. **Calculating Percentage of Null Values:**
+   - Computing the percentage of null values for each column relative to the total number of entries.
+This metric helps prioritize which columns may need attention based on the extent of missing data.

+This analysis is essential for ensuring data quality and informing subsequent preprocessing steps.

+# **(3) Handling Null Values**
+***

+In this section, we will outline the approach for dealing with null values in the healthcare stroke dataset:

+1. **Identifying Null Values:**
+   - First, we will identify columns with null values and assess their frequency to understand the extent of missing data.

+2. **Imputation Strategy:**
+   - For numerical columns, we will use the **median** to fill null values.
+The median is robust to outliers and provides a better measure of central tendency when the data is skewed.

+3. **Checking for Remaining Null Values:**
+   - After imputation, we will check for any remaining null values to ensure that all missing data has been addressed.

+This approach aims to maintain data integrity and usability for subsequent analysis and modeling.